Advance on Moscow (1919): Corrected directive (August–September 1919)

 At the same time, the Red Army started to implement Kamenev's planned counteroffensive.
-On 14 August, a strike group under the command of Vasily Shorin (8th and 9th Army) began the march on Tsaritsyn, while the group under the command of Vladimir Selivachyov (parts of the 8th and 14th Armies and the 13th Army) was directed to Kharkiv.
+On 14 August, a strike group under the command of Vasily Shorin (8th and 9th Army) began the march on Tsaritsyn, while the group under the command of Vladimir Selivachyov (parts of the 8th and 14th Armies and the 13th Army) was directed to Kharkov.
 Shorin's group attacked Wrangel's Caucasian Army, which left Tsaritsyn north and was approaching Saratov, but its march was halted due to lack of food and supplies.
 Wrangel had to withdraw from Kamyshin and take up a defensive position in Tsaritsyn, where he successfully defended himself; after six weeks of fighting, Shorin's group lost the ability to engage in any offensive actions, especially after it was attacked by cavalry under the command of Konstantin Mamontov.

 The Mamontov raid, exploiting the gap between the 8th and 9th Armies, was not included in the original plan of the march to Moscow and may have been undertaken without the consent of Denikin.
 Numbering 7-8 thousand cavalry, the group destroyed the communication infrastructure of the Reds, blew up railway tracks and bridges, destroyed a number of ammunition warehouses and dispersed some of the newly created Red Army units.
 On 18 August 1919, Mamontov's forces captured Tambov, and for two days (11 and 12 September) they captured Voronezh.
 In these cities, they committed looting on a large scale.

-Kamenev's plan, assuming a smooth transition to strike the areas in South Russia that constituted the center of the White movement, failed, because Selivachyov's group had not managed to reach further than Kupiansk, leaving the Ukrainian Soviet capital of Kharkiv in the hands of the Whites.
+Kamenev's plan, assuming a smooth transition to strike the areas in South Russia that constituted the center of the White movement, failed, because Selivachyov's group had not managed to reach further than Kupiansk, leaving the Ukrainian Soviet capital of Kharkov in the hands of the Whites.
 According to Mawdsley, it was Selivachyov's defeat that resulted in the failure of Kamenev's entire strategy.